ajrhensley/O_H_Pt_nanoparticle_modeling_meanfield_kubic_harmonics/README.md

 # Data and Code Repository for Original Research Article Titled: "Coverage and Facet Dependent Multiscale Modeling of O* and H* Adsorption on Pt Catalytic Nanoparticles"
 The original research article is by Ayodeji Omoniyi* and Alyssa J.R.
-Hensley*, and is currently under review with _The Journal of Physical Chemistry C_.
+Hensley*, and is under review with _The Journal of Physical Chemistry C_ (last updated March 6, 2024).

 *Department of Chemical Engineering and Materials Science at Stevens Insitute of Technology